Accessibility Tools

 Surgeons

-Dr. Christopher Gross/Daniel Scott will perform your foot/ankle surgery and will guide all of your care.
-While in the hospital, he is always assisted by a resident, who will help manage outpatient orders, prescriptions, and admissions.
+Dr. Christopher Gross/Daniel Scott will perform your foot/ankle surgery and will guide all your care.
+While in the hospital, he is always assisted by a resident/fellow/Physician Assistant, who will help manage outpatient orders, prescriptions, and admissions.
 Depending on the case, the doctor will collaborate with other well qualified doctors for the best possible outcome.

 Physician Assistants, Certified Athletic Trainers, and Nurses

-Kylie Weddington, RNand Kelley Celek, PA are Dr. Gross and Scott’s primary assistants.
-They can diagnose and treat medical problems and has been trained through an accredited medical program.
+Kelly Celek, PA-C, Brooke Cox, LAT, ATC and Abby Gullo, DAT, LAT, ATC are Dr. Gross and Scott’s primary assistants.
+They can diagnose and treat medical problems and have been trained through an accredited medical program.
 They will help to take care of you in the clinic setting.
-They will assist you in completing forms for time off work, FMLA, medication refills, etc. Please be patient, we provide great care to many patients and have busy clinical days.
+They will assist you in completing forms for time off work, FMLA, medication refills, etc. Please be patient as we provide great care to many patients and have busy clinical days.

 Case Manager (Discharge Planner)